csijcs/snakepipes/README.rst

 ``DNA-mapping -i /INPUT/DIR -o /OUTPUT/DIR --local genome_build``

 The default mapping program is Bowtie2.
-To use BWA, supply the path to the location of the bwa_mapping.yaml downloaded with this hub.
-All of you files should be in a folder named rename.
-For mapping to with BWA to hg19, run the following command:
+To use BWA (recommended for Zwart lab ChIP expriments), supply the path to the location of the bwa_mapping.yaml downloaded with this hub.
+After the renaming step above, all of you files should be in a folder called rename.
+For example, to run DNA mapping with BWA to hg19, run the following command:

 ``DNA-mapping -i /PATH/TO/FASTQ/rename -o /PATH/TO/OUTPUT/DIRECTORY --configfile /PATH/TO/snakepipes/bwa_mapping.yaml --local -j 10 --mapq 20 --trim --trim_prg cutadapt --fastqc hg19``